shibukawa/jsx-init/share/templates/sencha-touch-app/README.md

 ## JSX

-Don't afraid [JSX](http://jsx.github.io)!
+Don't be afraid [JSX](http://jsx.github.io)!
 If you have an experience of JavaScript, you can learn JSX quickly.

 * Static type system and unified class syntax.